 So, here is a quick lowdown on the four biggest social media platforms out there right now to help you with your overwhelm!

-Facebook is still the King of the social media platforms.
+Facebook is still the king of social media platforms.
 With 2.4 billion monthly users, Facebook will cater for all businesses.
 In fact, some of the leading industries found on Facebook are financial services, retail, gaming, technology, entertainment, consumer goods, e-commerce, to name just a few.

 It’s true, the news feed doesn’t favour business posts, however, there are ways to help boost engagement with rich content that will engage your audience.
 And then, there’s always the opportunity to invest in ads.